KonstantinTomashevich/Cushion/README.md

   for currently opened profiler scopes.

-- `CUSHION_START_NS_X64` keyword anywhere is always unwrapped as 64bit unsigned integer token equal to the unix epoch time at the start of processing.
+- `CUSHION_START_NS_X64` keyword anywhere is always unwrapped as 64bit unsigned integer token equal to the unix epoch time in nanoseconds at the start of processing.
 Useful for versioning things that have version that must be changed every time when file is recompiled.

 ## Limitations